9.

 Prof. Ayan Banerjee, IISER Kolkata (PhD advisor)

-Dr. Jayashree Roy, IUCAA Pune
+Dr Jayashree Roy, formerly at IUCAA Pune

-Prof. Yashwant Gupta, NCRA-TIFR Pune
+Prof. Yashwant Gupta, NCRA-TIFR Pune (summer project/long-term mentor)

 References